-We also love the security of the bag with a built-in TSA approved lock.
-It’s also extremely stylish and looks great when traveling and fits easily into overhead luggage space.
-The best part is you can buy this with checked bag component as well, making it one of the best luggage sets by eBags!
+We also love the bag’s security with a built-in TSA-approved lock.
+It’s also extremely stylish, looks great when traveling, and easily fits into overhead luggage space.
+The best part is you can buy this with checked bag components as well, making it one of the best luggage sets by eBags!

 The interior features a divided nylon mesh lining and clothes strap to keep things organized.
 We recommend picking up the complimentary eBags packing cubes.
 It comes in four attractive color options and three luggage sizes.
 The sizes range from a carry on to a 29″ luggage.
 If I had to ding the bag it is the lack of style; however, you do receive tremendous value for a bag that performs well.